May Memo

 Something I keep coming back to is what impact actually means.
 The tech world has a specific definition of it, and I do want to build things that matter at that scale.
 I like ambitious systems, hard problems, and the idea that good engineering can reach millions of people quietly.

 But I've also noticed that staying grounded requires doing things that do not optimize for anything, which is a theme the Bay Area glazes over.
 Travel is one version of that for me.
-I've always liked Jacques Pepin because the point was never just the food or the place.
+I've always liked Jacques Pepin, French-American chef, because the point was never just the food or the place.
 It was the way he paid attention.
 He treated a meal, a city, or a random conversation as something worth taking seriously without making it feel overly polished.
+He also never said no to a new experience.

-Cooking and baking do something similar.
-They end with something I made instead of something I solved.
-No leaderboard, no performance review, no hidden metric.
-Just taste, timing, texture, and whether people stay at the table a little longer than they planned to.
+Cooking and baking work differently: they end with something I made instead of something I fixed, answerable to nothing but my own taste...no leaderboard, no performance review, no hidden metric.
+Just timing, texture, and whether people stay at the table a little longer than they planned to.

 A lot of people in my life are strong artists, and being around them has made me respect creativity in a more physical way.
 There is something cool about making things with your hands, whether that's a new recipe, sketching, painting, or any new skill.